How to Write Effective Use Cases?

 4. Press Enter to complete this step.
 Step 2 will be created for you.

 5. Step 2 is about how the system reacts to the user's input.
-You may start by writing "System...", but there is a better way to represent system response.
-Right-click on the row and select Add Control > System Response from the popup menu to add a step of system response.
+You may start by writing "System...", but there is a better way to represent a system response.
+Right-click on the row and select Add Control > System Response from the popup menu to add a system response step.

 Add system response